artevio/wc-pays/README.md

 1. Upload `wc-pays` folder to the `/wp-content/plugins/` directory or install the plugin from the WordPress plugin repository.
 2. Activate the plugin through the "Plugins" menu in WordPress.
-3. Go to the setting via  Plugins > WooCommerce Pays > Settings.
+3. Go to the setting via  Plugins > Payment Gateway for Pays.cz on WooCommerce > Settings.
 4. Enable and configure modules.

 ## Frequently Asked Questions ##